zk-bankai/soulforge/applications/zkUNO.md

 -  **Brief Description:**

-Provide a short summary of your project, including its relationship to **Plonky3** or **CIRCOM** and why it excites you.
-This should include key goals and the objective of the grant.

 zkUNO is an innovative blockchain-based adaptation of the popular UNO card game, leveraging zero-knowledge proofs to ensure privacy, fairness, and transparency in gameplay.
 It will be built on zkVM/zkEVM and  **Plonky3** will be used to write the game's proofing mechanisms, ensuring that sensitive information, like players' hands and the deck, remains confidential.

 The project excites us because it represents a significant leap forward in decentralized card gaming, providing a fair, tamper-proof, and privacy-preserving experience.
-Our **objective with this grant is to rewrite the contract and implement the prooving system using Plonky3, Circom**.
+Our **objective with this grant is to rewrite the contract and implement the proving system using Plonky3**.
 This is an effort to fully realize zkUNO's potential as a **reference architecture** for privacy-focused decentralized card games, driving **broader adoption** of both the game and the underlying technology.

 The goals we'd like to achieve by the end of the grant period are: